 - The bites develop into blisters.

-- Infection (bites feel tender or ooze pus).
+- The bites develop into an infection; that is, they feel tender or ooze pus.
 Your dermatologist may prescribe you an antibiotic or recommend an antiseptic medication to treat the infection.

-- An allergic skin reaction (skin turns red and swollen or you develop hives).
+- An allergic skin reaction (skin turns red and swollen or you develop hives) occurs.

 - You have an allergic reaction to bed bug bites.
 In a severe case, some people may need an antihistamine injection, corticosteroid, or epinephrine (adrenaline).

-- Itchiness.
-A dermatologist may prescribe an antihistamine pill or liquid.
+- Itchiness occurs.
+In such a case, a dermatologist may prescribe an antihistamine pill or liquid.

 How to Treat Mosquito Bites at Home